LX3JL/xlxd/README.md

 # Copyright

-© 2016 Luc Engelmann LX1IQ
+Â© 2016 Luc Engelmann LX1IQ

 The XLX Multiprotocol Gateway Reflector Server is part of the software system for the D-Star Network.